FuturAnterieur/at-risk-of-salvation/Readme.md

 ## In the future

 The project isn't over yet!
 There's still some implementing and tidying up on the code, mostly for stuff I considered optional, like improving probability calculations for the board's trap squares.
-Also, I'll eventually have to finish filling up the assets/game.json data for all of the 104 squares.
+At least now all the squares are added to the game's JSON file.

 Finally, if someone ever gives me 1 million dollars (more or less), I'll consider that as a stretch goal reached for implementing an online multiplayer feature.